PolarisVoid/PolarisVoid/README.md

 I’m passionate about projects that challenge conventional approaches to work and daily life.
 Some of my key projects include:

-- Floride: A visual software IDE that integrates the entire software life cycle, making software development easier and more maintainable.
+- [Floride](https://dallinking.com/project/Floride): A visual software IDE that integrates the entire software life cycle, making software development easier and more maintainable.
 - [Pivot Calendar](https://pivotcal.com/): A daily planner app designed to help users manage their time more efficiently by prioritizing important events and tasks.

 ### 🚀 Past Projects

 - Rocket League AI Bot: Created a bot that learns how to play Rocket League through training and reinforcement learning.
 - [Rocket League Tournament Cup Chances](https://docs.google.com/spreadsheets/d/1XQqc1ifU6X6KuMa1nTLUFQk6xNBQ6SCVkRi0rp19zYY/edit?usp=sharing): Applied Statics to analyze the drop chance of Rocket League Tournament Cups
-- BYU Workday - End to End Automated Testing: This was a script written in python that automated the running of all of our test cases; afterwhich, it would generate a report of what failed and succeded.
+- BYU End to End Automated Testing: This was a script written in python that automated the running of all of our test cases; afterwhich, it would generate a report of what failed and succeded.
-- BYU Workday - Catchup Integration: This was a business process pipe line that caught up the data from BYU's new ERP System.
+- BYU Catchup Integration: This was a business process pipe line that caught up the data from BYU's new ERP System.

 ### 🌱 Future Projects